5 Easy Tips To Shed Those Vegan Pounds

 The absolute biggest mistake you can make if you are ever trying to lose weight is buying takeout food.

 Here is the truth on takeout: You don’t know what’s in that lunch.
 How much refined vegetable oil did they use?
 How many calories are in each serving?
-Is it even vegan 100% vegan?
+Is it even 100% vegan?

 That’s why my first tip to you is meal planning.
 The night before, make a quick lunch for the next day.
 Keep it simple – rice, broccoli, and tofu.